Skip to main content

 sslmode: require

 The connector field selects the database engine.
-The connection_string accepts {{ env.VAR }} placeholders, which are resolved at runtime from environment variables.
+The connection_string accepts {{ env.VAR }} placeholders, which Hyperterse resolves from environment variables when the server starts.
 Never commit plaintext credentials — always use environment variables or a secrets manager.

 Supported connectors